dtrts/kimchi/README.md

 ## Lambda

 The example here references the lambda code by zip file.
-If the zip file is updated and terraform is applied to the environemnt, terraform will update the code since the hash has changed,
+If the zip file is updated and terraform is applied to the environment, terraform will update the code since the hash has changed.

+### Deploying

+Once you're ready to deploy, navigate to the lambda folder.
+Lambda-1 has an npm script to create the zip file. `npm run-script build`.
+Then run terraform the standard way, or using `make update-localstack`.

+### Warning:

+When accessing localstack s3 the current work around i have found uses the docker ip, not the localstack hostname variable.
+If you are running multiple containers, you will have to manually update that ip in the code.
+TODO: Find a solution for this.

 ## Links